walidjaved/Purple-Team-Attack-Detection-Lab/README.md

   ![Splunk CommandLine Abuse](screenshots/Splunk-SuspiciousCMD-Query.PNG)

   <h4>Detect Network Connections</h4>
     <p>This query focuses on network connections made by the machine to detect potentially harmful IPs.
-Because this is a lab environment, the IPs listed here are all reputable.</p>
+Because this is a lab environment, the IPs listed here are all reputable but it highlights any abnormal network behavior.</p>
     <p>Splunk Query:</p>
     <code>index=sysmmon EventID=3 | stats count by DestinationIP | sort - count | head 10</code> <br>
     <br>